MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 "Recently-active" streams are those which are still open or were closed less than a reasonable number of RTTs ago.
-An implementation MAY vary its definition of "recent" to trade off memory consumption and timely completion of deletes.
+An implementation MAY vary its definition of "recent" to trade off memory consumption and timely completion of deletes, and tracking no information is a functional (though potentially less performant) choice in this space.

 The encoder MUST consider memory as committed beginning when the indexed entry is assigned.